RangiTaranga: Plot

 Telling her that he will be back soon, Siddharth leaves for a bike trip with his college friends.
 Under a thick blanket of fog, Siddharth and his friend on a motorbike collides with the car carrying Indu, Gautham and Harini, near the Kamarottu junction.
 Harini and Siddharth, who has lost his memory, are the sole survivors of the accident.
 Harini, reluctant to go back to her previous life, assumes the identity of her now-dead friend Indu, and informes the authorities and Siddharth that he is her husband Gautham.
 With nothing else to go on to, Siddharth accepts this as the truth.
 After learning the truth about his past, Gautham and Sandhya infiltrate the police station and search the records.
 They find a strange coincidence in the missing person files: every year on July 7, a woman goes missing in the village.
-When they check with the families of the missing women, they learn that they were pregnant -- like Indu -- and that the Guddada Bhoota is responsible for the abductions.
+When they check with the families of the missing women, they learn that they were pregnant—like Indu—and that the Guddada Bhoota is responsible for the abductions.

 They initially suspect the local doctor, as he is the only person who has access to the pregnancy reports in the village, but he reveals that his girlfriend, Anasuya, was the first victim of the Guddada Bhoota.
 After connecting the dots, Gautham and Sandhya realise that the pregnancy reports are delivered from the hospital to the patient via post, and the only person who has access to all the posts is Kalinga.
 After enquiring Shankar about further information, they deduce that Kalinga is the Guddada Bhoota and is responsible for the abductions.
 Kalinga's wife, Anasuya, had an extramarital affair with the local doctor; on July 7, when Kalinga found out, Anasuya did not reveal the doctor's identity, and he mistook Angara, a mentally ill man from the village, to be her lover and beheaded him.

 Kalinga tortured his wife in an abandoned house on the hillock, finally killing her after 11 days.
-After this incident, he became mentally tormented and began killing other women on the same day (July 18) while donning the Bhoota Vesha (devil's getup).
+After this incident, he became mentally tormented and began killing other pregnant women on the same day (July 18) while donning the Bhoota Vesha (Devil's attire).
 After learning this, Siddharth tracks Kalinga down with the help of Shankar, fearing that Kalinga is about to kill Harini (as it is July 18).
 Upon finding his hideout, Siddharth engages in a brutal fight with Kalinga and eventually kills him, saving Harini.
 Later, Harini gives birth to a child.
 Sandhya wishes Siddharth well, telling him that he is probably better off being with Harini and his newborn child.
 She leaves without revealing her relationship with Siddharth or his true identity, nursing a broken heart.